-Dirty John began as a series of articles, then a podcast, then eventually became a TV series about a deceptive, abusive con man.
-But the true crime anthology series is shifting its focus for season two as it moves from Bravo to USA Network: The Betty Broderick Story stars Amanda Peet as the real-life woman who, in 1991, was convicted of killing her ex-husband and his new wife following an extremely contentious divorce.
+Dirty John began as a series of articles, then a podcast, then eventually became a TV series about a deceptive, abusive conman.
+But the true crime anthology series is shifting its focus for season two, which has just come out on Netflix in the UK: The Betty Broderick Story stars Amanda Peet as the real-life woman who, in 1991, was convicted of killing her ex-husband and his new wife following an extremely contentious divorce.

 Firstly, Who Is Betty Broderick?

 On Nov.
 5, 1989, the La Jolla, California housewife broke into her ex-husband's home and shot him and his new, much-younger wife.
 A few years earlier, Dan Broderick, 44, had divorced Betty and taken full custody of their four children after having an affair with (and subsequently marrying) his twentysomething legal assistant.
 Their divorce was so contentious that it became known as San Diego's worst-ever divorce case.

 Betty was tried twice (the first time was declared a mistrial thanks to a hung jury) and ultimately convicted of their murders in 1991, and was sentenced to 32 years to life in prison (where she still lives, having been denied her most recent request for parole in 2017).

 The news made national headlines because, wrote People at the time, "she claimed she was 'a woman scorned,' divorced three years earlier by her husband, a wealthy attorney, who she said battered her emotionally with relentless legal actions.
 The prosecution, however, argued that Betty was an obsessive shrew who had terrorised Dan and Linda for years, resulting in his many Legal moves."